urvipaithankar/calculator/bmi/README.md

 ---

-## Calculate API easily with this API.
+## Calculate Body Mass Index (BMI) easily with this API.
 Read this documentation for detailed information.

 ---